Hadeyeenkah/alx-pre_course/README.md

-How are you my guy
+How are you my guy.